monk-io/docs/docs/ci-cd.md

     monk cluster info

-### A template
+### A Kit

-You'll need a template YAML file available to the CI job.
+You'll need a Kit YAML file available to the CI job.
 It can come from the repo or even be synthesized by some CI job running before the one we're going to write in a moment.

 ## Credentials